 St. Lawrence Dentistry makes every effort to save compromised teeth.
 However, sometimes it is necessary to remove a tooth and replace it with a dental prosthetic.

 Two main ways of replacing a missing tooth are a dental implant or a fixed bridge.
 A dental implant is a titanium screw implanted into the jaw bone on which a porcelain tooth connects.
 A dental bridge involves ‘crowning’ two teeth on either side of the missing tooth.
 They are joined together by a “pontic”, which fills in the missing space.
 Both have advantages and disadvantages, and it is essential to make an informed decision about which one best suits your situation.

 A bridge is typically a much faster treatment to perform than the implant restoration process.
 After tooth removal, the socket should heal for about 2-3 weeks until the jaw and gums have finished their post-extraction remodeling.
 During this interim period, Dr. Hawryluk can place a temporary bridge.
 Recently, with our new Trios Scanning technology, there is 1-2 days less of wait time to make a bridge since your “virtual bridge impression” is instantly sent to the dental lab by email.
-Then, the dental bridge preparation can begin, and typically two weeks later, the bridge will be ready to insert.
+Then, the dental bridge fabrication can begin, and typically two weeks later, the bridge will be ready to insert.
 Implant treatment, on the other hand, can take many months until attaining the final result.
-Sometimes after tooth removal, we have to wait four months to place the implant.
+Sometimes after tooth removal, we wait four months to place the implant.
 Then the implant can take an additional four months for it to integrate with the bone.
-However, there are situations where an implant placement implant can be the same day as the tooth extraction – this is called immediate implant placement and Dr. Hawryluk can assess whether you are a candidate for this technique.
+However, there are situations where an implant placement can be the same day as the tooth extraction – this is called immediate implant placement.
+Dr. Hawryluk can assess whether you are a candidate for this technique.

 Involvement of adjacent teeth